 Answer: Most wines last open for only about 3–5 days before they start to go bad.
 Of course, this greatly depends on the type of wine!
 Find out more about this below.

 Don’t worry though, “spoiled” wine is essentially just vinegar, so it’s not going to harm you.
 Here’s how long different styles of wine last open.

-TIP: Learn a whole lot more about wine when you subscribe to Wine Folly’s Newsletter – get our Wine 101 course free!
+TIP: Learn a whole lot more about wine when you subscribe to Wine Folly’s Newsletter – get 50% off our Wine 101 Course!

 How Long Does an Open Bottle of Wine Last?

 - 1–3 days in the fridge with a sparkling wine stopper Sparkling wines lose their carbonation quickly after opening.
 A traditional method sparkling wine, such as Cava or Champagne, will last a little longer than a tank method sparkling wine like Prosecco.
 The traditional method wines have more atmospheres of pressure (more bubbles) in them when they’re bottled, which is why they tend to last longer.

 Light White, Sweet White and Rosé Wine

 - 5–7 days in fridge with a cork Most light white and rosé wines will be drinkable for up to a week when stored in your refrigerator.
 You’ll notice the taste will change subtly after the first day, as the wine oxidizes.
 The overall fruit character of the wine will often diminish, becoming less vibrant.

 Full-Bodied White Wine